farhan7reza7/diff-ymd-package/README.md

 const customFormat = Y + 'years ' + M + 'months ' + D + 'days';
 console.log(customFormat); // output: 1years 11months 30days
 */

 ```

 ## API Documentation

 ### `DatesYMD`

-Represents a utility class for calculating the difference between two dates.
+Represents a utility class for calculating the formatted and customized difference between two dates in all cases.

 #### Create an instance of `DatesYMD`:

 ```javascript
 const Formatter = new DatesYMD(firstDate, secondDate);

 ```

 - **`firstDate`**: The first date in the format 'yyyy-mm-dd' or 'yyyy/mm/dd' or 'yyyy.mm.dd'.